hadro/info654fa22/syllabus/readme.md

 In class: We will meet each other, learn about the class, and set up WordPress blog profiles!

 Readings with an \* can sometimes be behind a paywall.
-A copy has been saved in the `/readings` folder.
+A copy has been saved in the `/readings` folder in the github repository.

 A list of slides will become available [here](../slides/index.html).